My Instructional Philosophy

 - The application of knowledge provides the best method of retention.

-- Constructing knowledge requires building a foundation by drawing on prior experience.
+- Constructing new knowledge requires building a foundation by drawing on prior experience and knowledge.

 - Setting high and attainable learning expectations leads to increased student performance.

 - Learning requires self motivation.

 - The development of language abilities is essential to learning.